Unauthorized Trading Attorney

 What Should I Do If I Suspect Unauthorized Trading?

 Unfortunately, unauthorized trades can be extremely difficult to prove months or years down the road.
-A successful securities arbitration claim could be difficult or impossible if you wait too long to act.
-If you think your broker may have made transactions without your knowledge or consent, start gathering copies of important documents, and do not wait another day to speak with a respected and experienced investment fraud attorney.
+A successful securities arbitration claim could be more difficult to prove if you wait too long to act.
+If you think your broker may have made transactions without your knowledge or consent, start gathering copies of important documents, and speak with a knowledgeable and experienced investment fraud attorney.
 The sooner you act, the better chance you have of a positive outcome during FINRA arbitration.

 If you discover that trades were made on your behalf without your permission, you will need to do the following in order to successfully pursue a claim to recover losses: